 There seems to be an assumption that because there was an iPhone 3Gs to follow iPhone 3G that Apple is going to repeat this pattern and even call it the “iPhone 4S”.
 The major flaw in this conclusion is so obvious it boggles my mind that sites miss it.

-The iPhone 4′s “4″ in its branding is different than the 3G’s “3″.
-The 4 in the iPhone 4 represents it being the fourth model of iPhone whereas the 3 in the iPhone 3G represented the 3G speed of its connection.
+The iPhone 4’s “4” in its branding is different than the 3G’s “3”.
+The 4 in the iPhone 4 represents it being the fourth model of iPhone, whereas the 3 in the iPhone 3G represents the 3G speed of its connection.

-Branding aside, it also seems clear to me that after waiting more than a year Apple’s going to do more than a modest bump to the iPhone.
-While the iPhone 4 is doing extremely well after 15 months on the market the changes will need to be significant if only to keep consumers interested and competitors behind.
-The rumors of a larger screen, better camera and a tapered form factor seem to gel with that.
+Branding aside, it also seems clear to me that after waiting more than a year, Apple’s going to do more than a modest bump to the iPhone.
+While the iPhone 4 is doing exceptionally well after 15 months on the market, the changes will need to be significant if only to keep consumers interested and competitors behind.
+The rumors of a larger screen, better camera, and a tapered form factor seem to gel with that.

 But the rumor is that the next iPhone is also now coming to Sprint and T-Mobile too, which would make sense.
-Problem is T-Mobile’s 3G network uses a different frequency than AT&T so if Apple wants to support them they need to introduce either a separate phone for their network or a phone with a chip that is compatible with both networks.
-Meaning they’d have to manufacture three different iPhone 5s for the 4 different carriers and that’s not counting storage sizes or colors and this still leaves them without a low cost option on T-Mobile’s network.
+The problem is T-Mobile’s 3G network uses a different frequency than AT&T, so if Apple wants to support them, they need to introduce either a separate phone for their network or a phone with a chip that is compatible with both networks.
+Meaning they’d have to manufacture three different iPhone 5s for the 4 different carriers, and that’s not counting storage sizes or colors and this still leaves them without a low-cost option on T-Mobile’s network.

 How will they do this?
-Instead of individual models for individual carriers I believe that both the revised 4 and the new 5 will have both CDMA and GSM chips in them will be compatible with all four carriers right out of the box.
+Instead of individual models for individual carriers, I believe that both the revised four and the new five will have both CDMA and GSM chips in them will be compatible with all four carriers right out of the box.

 Wouldn’t be half bad for his first public move as CEO either.